You are currently viewing: Medela - English

 Time to read: 7 min.

 Sometimes you may feel like you’re producing too much breast milk, especially in the first few weeks of breastfeeding.
-Read on to find out if you really have an oversupply of milk, and what you can do about it
+Read on to find out if you really have an oversupply of milk, and what you can do about it.

 Mother breastfeeding her baby, highlighting the benefits for both mother and child

 Breast milk is amazing, so having lots is a good thing, right?
 Well, not always...
 Some babies struggle with the fast flow that usually accompanies an overabundant milk supply.
-And mums with oversupply can often feel very uncomfortable, with frequently or constantly leaking breasts, and may be more likely to suffer from recurrent mastitis.
+And moms with oversupply can often feel very uncomfortable, with frequently or constantly leaking breasts, and may be more likely to suffer from recurrent mastitis.

 Fortunately, there are a number of strategies that can help.
 But before you try any of these, ask yourself two key questions: